 MARQUETTE, Mich.
 (AP) — The first full-time federal judge in the Upper Peninsula has been honored with an official portrait at the Marquette courthouse.

 Timothy Greeley retired in March after more than 30 years as a magistrate judge in Michigan’s Western District.
-Lawyers and current and retired federal judges from the Lower Peninsula honored him Monday.
+The Mining Journal says lawyers and current and retired federal judges from the Lower Peninsula honored him Monday.

 As a magistrate judge, Greeley handled certain phases of criminal cases and civil litigation in federal court.
 He was 33 years old when he moved to the Upper Peninsula in 1988.

 A statement from U.S. District Court, based in Grand Rapids, says Greeley was “pivotal ... in the difficult task of coordinating full dockets” for judges who visited Marquette for trials.